sell-backlinks-local-businesses-directory-site

 What many directory site owners miss is that quality trumps quantity dramatically in local SEO.
 A single backlink from a trusted local source carries substantially more weight than dozens of irrelevant links.
 This is why key steps run successful directory website business include focusing on relevance and authority rather than volume.

-Crafting Your Approach
+Crafting Your Initial Approach

 The first contact should never feel like a sales pitch.
 Instead, position yourself as a local digital ally.
 Some effective approaches include: